About

 Learn More About Hope

-Enrolling in University later in life to complete my bachelor’s degree and accomplish my goal in four semesters (I did it in three).
+Re-Enrolling in University later in life to complete my bachelor's degree and accomplish that goal in four semesters (I did it in three).
 I was eager to bet on myself and launch into a corporate career that would allow me to leverage my skillset outside of a classroom setting.
 Recruiting, consultation, and development of people became the perfect medium for me to give candid advice to an incredible population of professionals.

 Talent Acquisition Coordinator

-Learn More About Shannon
+Learn More About Katie